 This is where the case for the Renegade begins to unravel.
-It feels very much like a car originally intended to take Jeep into what marketeers call the B-SUV segment, alongside the Yeti and Captur.
+It feels very much like a car originally intended to take Jeep into what marketeers call the B-SUV segment, alongside the Skoda Yeti and Renault Captur.
 But it’s as if those same marketeers realised that, in order to adequately represent the Jeep brand, the Renegade would need more power, more mechanical specification and more 4x4 capability than that segment routinely offers –and all of that inflates the car’s price.

 And so to all but those in love with the idea of a downsized Jeep or who’ll make regular use of its off-road talents, the Renegade ends up simply looking like a curious alternative to a full-size crossover such as the Nissan Qashqai, Mazda CX-5 or Peugeot 3008: characterful and capable, sure, but also downmarket, with its supermini-level material quality levels, and lacking in space.